Thank you!

 • Deciding the materials

-Resin artists make a basic silicone mold by filling a metal box with silicone and placing the toy inside.
-After curing for approximately 12 hours, they can remove the toy.
-The cavity left behind can produce multiple hard copies of toys.
-Silicone molds are the best option if your product is made of resin, polystone, or polyresin.
+Resin artists may make a basic silicone mold by filling a box with silicone and placing the model inside.
+After curing, they can remove the model and use the cavity to produce multiple hard copies.
+Silicone molds can be useful for early samples, collectibles, resin products, and low-volume prototypes.

 Step 5: Find a toy factory